-Committed to continuing my professional development I also undertake on-going training over and above my CPD requirements.
-This commitment has added depth to my practice, enhancing my knowledge and understanding of mental health issues and well-being in areas including:
+Developed in partnership with the CPCAB and the Open University, the Foundation Degree in Counselling has added depth to my practice, enhancing my knowledge and understanding of mental health issues and well being in areas including:

 - anxiety and depression

 - death, dying and bereavement